weizheng1910/Concentration2/README.md

 ## Things I have learnt

 1. Modularisation.
 Abstracting out variables frequently used.
-  * Timer and lagtime are made global variables so that changes can be easily implemented, facilitating the testing process.
+  * Timer and lagtime are made global variables, which are located at the beginning of the script.
+This is so that changes can be easily implemented, facilitating the testing process.
-  If I wanted change the timer for stage1, all I have to do is to change the value for stage1Timer, which is conveniently located all the top of the script where all the global variables are.
-Same goes for the waitTime.
-If I had not done this, I will have a troublesome time locating the stage1Timer variable and the waitTime which is somewhere within the chunk of code.
+  If I wanted change the timer for stage1, all I have to do is to change the value for stage1Timer, which is conveniently located on Line 25(at the very top where the actual code starts after the comments). </br>

 ``` javascript